 Lee started doing stand-up at a few local open mic nights in the Charleston, West Virginia, area.
 He quickly began to wonder if maybe people just laughed because they knew him or if he was really funny enough to pursue this on a more professional level.
-Lee tried his first true bit, about a town called "Friendzonia" at the Funny Bone in Huntington on their open mic contest.
+Lee tried his first true bit at the Funny Bone in Huntington on their open mic contest.
 After he won that show once, he decided to try doing a little bit more.

 Over the years Lee has expanded to doing stand-up as an opener, headliner, and everything in between.
 He has performed at Charleston's Clay Center, the Civic Center Little Theater, Timothy's, Fireside Bar and Lounge, among others.
 When he gets out of Charleston, he has performed at country clubs (shout out to the folks in Lewisburg's Elk's Country Club, you guys are awesome), the MAC Theater in Morgantown, multiple venues in Huntington, shows at high schools, community centers and every type of place you can think of.